-Things To Do In Pune.
+Things To Do In Pune

 Gliding in Pune

-The Gliding Center in Pune belongs to Civil aviation department, Government of India.
-And is located in the east of Pune in Hadapsar.
-Their website tells that Gliding has been in Pune for more than 80 years now.
+The Gliding Center in the city belongs to the Civil aviation department, Government of India.
+And is located in the eastern part of the city of Hadapsar.
+Their website tells that Gliding has been in the city for more than 80 years now.
 Being a government outfit, it is highly subsidized, you can have a 5-7 minute joy ride for about Rs 200/-.
 The general public can go and have joy rides on Sundays except on national holidays and in monsoons.
-This center trains aspiring pilots and gives them license to fly after training.
-I had the opportunity to listen to the experiences of a friend who is learning gliding there.
+This center trains aspiring pilots and gives them licenses to fly after training.
+I had the opportunity to listen to the experiences of a friend who is learning to glide there.
 And see a young lady take her first solo flight.

 Every city that you would have visited would have given some horror stories to tell, so here is mine from this trip to Pune.
 I take an Auto to go to the office from outside my hotel.
 The guy asks 200 Rs for a distance of less than 10 km and I refuse to go.
 I spot another auto and he agrees to go for 100 Rs.
 Just as we move 100 meters, this auto is stopped by the previous auto guy.
 And he holds the driver by his collar and tells me ‘Madam if you want to go, you have to take my auto and pay 200 Rs otherwise you can’t go’.
 His expression for the guy he is holding is ‘I will see him after I am done with you’.